 The small, simple garage has been the birthplace of many great things.
 Walt Disney started in one, and so did Hewlett Packard, Buddy Holly, the Apple empire and Amazon.com.
 Garages are the kind of place where small ideas can get in out of the weather and grow in a cost-free space.
-But when it comes to setting up your garage for creative ventures, we Canadians have three hurdles to cross.
+But when it comes to setting up your garage for creative ventures, most people have three hurdles to cross.

-Three Hurdles to Cross when Setting Up a Garage Workshop in Canada:
+Three Hurdles to Cross

-- heating the space
+- Heating (or maybe cooling) the space

-- keeping dampness from rusting our tools
+- Keeping dampness from rusting our tools

-- the need to occasionally keep a car in the garage
+- The need to occasionally keep a car in the garage

-Garages are almost never built to be heated, and this leads to a decision: either make your tinkering a seasonal venture, or rig up some way of heating all or part of your garage so you can work in the winter.
+Garages are almost never built to be heated, and this leads to a decision.
+Either make your tinkering a seasonal venture, or rig up some way of heating all or part of your garage so you can work in the winter.
 Keep in mind that the biggest factor behind economical heating isn’t the energy supply you choose, but the efficiency of insulation you install.
 And solving that problem isn’t as easy as slicing open a few bales of fiberglass batts.

 With so many garage designs around, the challenge of insulating successfully varies a lot.
 But in all cases, the greatest gain comes from installing a ceiling in a garage that doesn’t already have one.
 Sheets of 1/2″ plywood on top of ceiling joists do an excellent job here because it separates the leaky areas where roof framing meets walls, while also providing a surface to support insulation.
 Putting ply on top of ceiling joists like this means insulating the space is easier and you’ll retain visible access to the joists to support hanging hooks and tool storage.